Law & Order: UK: Broadcast

 in Australia, Network Ten began broadcasting the series in August 2009.
 It was later moved to 13th Street, which will premiere the fifth season on 4 February 2015.

 In the United States, the series began broadcasting on BBC America on 3 October 2010.
 Series 1–4 were shown back-to-back as were series 5–6.
-In the US, series 7 was broadcast as a 6-episode season 4; no date has been announced for the US broadcast of series 8/season 5.
+In the United States, series 7 was broadcast as a 6-episode season 4; no date has been announced for the American broadcast of series 8/season 5.

 The series also broadcasts in France, Germany, the Netherlands, Belgium and New Zealand.